JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 1.1 Kernel Execution Environment
 --------------------------------

-The kernel executes in the most privileged processor mode, usually at an Interrupt Request Level (IRQL) of DISPATCH_LEVEL.
+The kernel executes in the most privileged processor mode, usually at an Interrupt Request Level (IRQL) of `DISPATCH_LEVEL`.
 The most privileged processor mode is termed kernel mode.

 > On the N10 and the x86 architectures the most privileged processor mode is called supervisor mode.
 However, in other architectures (e.g., MIPS), the most privileged processor mode is not called supervisor mode.
 Furthermore, still other architectures include a supervisor mode, but it is not the most privileged mode.
 Therefore, since it is intended that NT OS/2 be portable and capable of running across several architectures, the most privileged processor mode will be referred to as kernel mode.

 The kernel can execute simultaneously on all processors in a multiprocessor configuration and synchronize access to critical regions as appropriate.
 Software within the kernel is not preemptible and, therefore, cannot be context switched, whereas all software outside the kernel is almost always preemptible and context switchable.
-In general, executive software outside the kernel is not allowed to raise the IRQL above APC_LEVEL.
+In general, executive software outside the kernel is not allowed to raise the IRQL above `APC_LEVEL`.
 However, device drivers and executive spin lock synchronization are exceptions to this rule.

 The kernel is not pageable and cannot take page faults.